The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 The flavor and Recipe Variations:

-- Add some homemade Instant Pot Strawberry Jam.
+- Add some jam on there.
 There’s nothing better than a homemade roll with homemade jam.
 Yum!

 What to Serve with 1-hour dinner rolls: